Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/projection_and_regression.md

 ## Demo
 <div style="text-align: justify">
 <p>Below, we define a helper function and try this method out on a small
 sample.
-We fit a straight line, and 2nd degree polynomial, and a 7th degree polynomial:</p>
+We fit a straight line, a 2nd degree polynomial, and a 7th degree polynomial:</p>
 </div>